marksteve/docker-deploybot/README.md

   ![Connect a repository](step-3.png)

-  _You can use this repository to try it out_
+  _You can fork this repository to try it out_

 4. Create an environment